Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Missouri has a 17-15-1 record against the spread this season compared to Princeton, who is 16-12-0 ATS.
-The Missouri Tigers have hit the over in 17 games, while Princeton Tigers games have gone over 15 times.
-The two teams average 154.8 points per game, 4.8 more points than this matchup's total.
-Missouri is 5-5 against the spread and 7-3 overall in its past 10 contests, while Princeton has gone 8-2 against the spread and 8-2 overall.
+Missouri is 17-15-1 against the spread, while Princeton's ATS record this season is 16-12-0.
+The Missouri Tigers have a 17-16-0 record going over the point total, while games involving the Princeton Tigers have a record of 15-12-1 when it comes to hitting the over.
+The two teams score 154.8 points per game, 6.3 more points than this matchup's total.
+Missouri is 5-5 against the spread and 7-3 overall over its last 10 games, while Princeton has gone 8-2 against the spread and 8-2 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.